3.1 Bullying: Guidance

 Whatever plan of action is implemented, it must be reviewed with regular intervals to ascertain whether actions have been successful by consideration of whether the target of bullying now feels safe and whether the bullying behaviour has now ceased.
 Consideration should also be given to lessons learned in order to constantly review and improve practice.

-Schools can contact Yvette Thomas, Head of Equalities at Buckinghamshire County Council, for further advice and support around bullying.
-The following Buckinghamshire County Council documents provide guidance for schools on dealing with prejudice-related incidents and disability bullying:
+Schools can contact Yvette Thomas, Equalities at Buckinghamshire Council, for further advice and support around bullying.
+The following Buckinghamshire Council documents provide guidance for schools on dealing with prejudice-related incidents and disability bullying:

 The Department for Education has produced guidance for schools on preventing and responding to bullying (2017).
 Materials include advice on supporting children and young people who are bullied, and advice for both teachers and parents on cyber-bullying.